Ann Welch: World War II

-When the Second World War broke out, Ann enrolled in the Air Transport Auxiliary, on 1 December 1940, reaching the rank of Pilot First Officer.
-She was able to ferry many types of aircraft including Spitfires, Hurricanes, Blenheims and Wellingtons from the factories to their operational units.
+When the Second World War broke out, Ann enrolled in the Air Transport Auxiliary on 1 December 1940 with about 100 flight hours and passed a flight check.
+Later she reached the rank of Pilot First Officer.
+The task of the ATA was to ferry new aircraft from their manufacturer's air base to the RAF front-line airfields so that they be flown operationally by squadron pilots without the distraction of having to pick up new aircraft from their manufacturers.

+In the ATA she was able to ferry many types of aircraft including Spitfires, Hurricanes, Blenheims and Wellingtons from the factories to their operational units.

 She stopped this work on 19 August 1942 shortly before the birth of her first daughter.

 In 1943 under the name "A. C. Douglas" she published Cloud Reading for Pilots.
 The book, quite unique at the time, remains an excellent introduction on the use of cloud observations in assessing the state of the atmosphere.

 Gliding

 After the war Ann returned to gliding and, with Lorne Welch and Walter Morison (two former prisoners at Colditz Castle), restarted the Surrey Gliding Club at Redhill airfield.

 The Surrey Club moved in 1951 to Lasham Airfield and gliding activities at Lasham expanded because other clubs were also based there such as the Army Gliding Club under the management of Colonel Tony Deane-Drummond.

 At this time she divorced her first husband and married Lorne Welch.

 In her gliding activities she trained many pilots and instructors while bringing up a young family from her first and second husbands.

 For twenty years she was in charge of the British Gliding Association's panel of examiners responsible for instructor standards and training.

 She was a cross-country glider pilot and flew distance flights in France, Poland and the UK.
 Flying from Lezno in Poland in 1961, she broke the British women's distance record with a distance flight of 528 km.

 She was manager of the British Gliding team at World Gliding Championships for many years.

 She wrote many books on aviation subjects.

 She flew over 150 types of gliders and powered aircraft.